jedward-s/2023SoilStorage/README.md

 230227_soilstorage.R is the R studio code for data analysis

-The AVS tables and accompanying environmnetal files for the short-term study are:
+The ASV tables and accompanying environmnetal files for the short-term study are:

 Bacteria -
 Shortterm_16S_counts.tsv